InstaWP/instawp-connect/readme.txt

 6. Update API Key and Settings.

 == Changelog ==

+= 0.1.0.36 - 14 May 2024 =
+- FIX - File manager missing error due to auto deletion of file from server.
+- FIX - 2 way sync elementor issue.
+- FIX - Mechanism to get the root path.

 = 0.1.0.35 - 13 May 2024 =
 - FIX - 2 way sync plugin updates are not working.